Explore this course:

 You’ll learn through small-group teaching in a mixture of seminars, workshops and one-to-one supervision.

-Your individual research project contributes one third of the overall course credit.
+Your individual research project is the biggest part of the course.
 Here you’ll gain first-hand experience as a researcher, and will have access to the outstanding research facilities offered in Sheffield.

-For part-time students, the engagement with the research project and systematic review assignment takes place in the second year of the program, allowing for a structured and paced approach to your academic work.
+For part-time students, the research project and systematic review assignment takes place in the second year of the program, giving a structured and paced approach to your academic work.

 Assessment

 All assessment is coursework-based.
-Regular feedback is provided, so students can understand their own development throughout the course.
+Regular feedback is provided, so you can understand your own development throughout the course.

 Your career

 This course is great preparation for a PhD or the next step towards clinical training.
 Our graduates have gone on to PhD training in neuroimaging, health psychology and social psychology.
-Graduates also go on to find roles in:
+Graduates also go on to work in:

 • NHS trusts or other public health organisations, in roles including Assistant Psychologist or Research Assistant